IBM/pytorchpipe/README.md

 PyTorchPipe (PTP) is a component-oriented framework that facilitates development of computational _multi-modal pipelines_ and comparison of diverse neural network-based models.

 PTP frames training and testing procedures as _pipelines_ consisting of many components communicating through data streams.
-Each such a stream can consist of several components, including one problem instance (providing batches of data), any number of trainable components (models) and additional components providing required transformations and computations.
+Each such a stream can consist of several components, including one task instance (providing batches of data), any number of trainable components (models) and additional components providing required transformations and computations.

-As a result, the training & testing procedures are no longer pinned to a specific problem or model, and built-in mechanisms for compatibility checking (handshaking), configuration and global variables management & statistics collection facilitate rapid development of complex pipelines and running diverse experiments.
+As a result, the training & testing procedures are no longer pinned to a specific task or model, and built-in mechanisms for compatibility checking (handshaking), configuration and global variables management & statistics collection facilitate rapid development of complex pipelines and running diverse experiments.

 In its core, to _accelerate the computations_ on their own, PTP relies on PyTorch and extensively uses its mechanisms for distribution of computations on CPUs/GPUs, including multi-process data loaders and multi-GPU data parallelism.
 The models are _agnostic_ to those operations and one indicates whether to use them in configuration files (data loaders) or by passing adequate run-time arguments (--gpu).

 **Datasets:**
 PTP focuses on multi-modal reasoning combining vision and language.
-Currently it offers the following _Problems_ from the following problem domains:
+Currently it offers the following _Tasks_ from the following task domains:

   * CLEVR, GQA, ImageCLEF VQA-Med 2019 (Visual Question Answering)
   * MNIST, CIFAR-100 (Image Classification)